Hedge funds' bullish exposure to U.S. oil near five-year low

 U.S. government data early this month showed OPEC production at a surplus of 1.77 million bpd, and forecast it to grow to 2.1 million bpd in 2016.

-Aside from fears of runaway OPEC output, industry data shows the U.S. rig count for oil rising by 26 percent over the past two weeks, suggesting more domestic supply in the future.
+Aside from fears of runaway OPEC output, industry data on Friday showed the U.S. rig count for oil up for a second straight week, suggesting more domestic supply in the future.
 [RIG/U]

 The CFTC data showed money managers cut their combined futures and options positions in WTI by 2,497 contracts to 105,199 during the week to July 28.